 Partner directly with local organizations to help integrate the program and its participants into the local business and startup ecosystem.

-Increase the retention efforts of local university students by presenting them with opportunities to intern and work for the new companies created
+Increase the retention efforts of local university students by presenting them with opportunities to intern and work for the new companies created through the program.

-Increase the repatriation efforts of the Puerto Rican diaspora by promoting opportunities for employment with the new companies created through the
+Increase the repatriation efforts of the Puerto Rican diaspora by promoting opportunities for employment with the new companies created through the program.

 Create positive global visibility by positioning Puerto Rico in the global media as a new innovation hub.

-Work toward inclusion in Global Innovation indexes.
+Work towards inclusion in global innovation indexes.

 Startups that apply must be incorporated in Puerto Rico or the United States.
 In the case that your company is not incorporated in any of these locations, the Program will support you in this process upon starting the Program.
 Only founders that own fifty percent (50%) or more of their startup may apply.
 The founder applying to the Program must be over eighteen (18) years of age, and the Program participants may not be more than three persons.
 Parallel18 reserves the right to use its discretionary faculty to accept team members below the age of eighteen (18) as extraordinary situations may arise.